 - Wear the sling for comfort.
-It is a good idea to wear it at night and when out-and-about to protect the arm. - Come out of the sling when comfortable. - Perform active shoulder, elbow, wrist, finger motion exercises several times per day.
-You have no restrictions to motion. - Use your operative arm for light daily tasks.
-No heavy lifting. - Follow your physical therapist's instructions. - You may return to work with minimal use of the operative arm (ie desk work)
+It is a good idea to wear it at night and when out-and-about to protect the arm. - Perform active wrist and finger motion exercises several times per day. - Follow your physical therapist's instructions. - You may return to work with minimal use of the operative arm (ie desk work)